fifikobayashi/Sentiona/README.md

 The analysis is only as good as the training model you feed it.

-# Techniques utilised from the following projects:
+# Built upon techniques and samples from the following projects/articles:

 https://towardsdatascience.com/creating-the-twitter-sentiment-analysis-program-in-python-with-naive-bayes-classification-672e5589a7ed